mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/07/07-functional-programming.md

 # 7.7.
 Functional programming

-While the Kotlin language eminently focuses on object-oriented programming, it also supports another programming paradigm: functional programming.
+While the Kotlin language eminently focuses on object-oriented programming, it also supports another programming paradigm: **functional programming**.
 Functional programming is based on the intensive use of lambda expressions and recursion.
 Kotlin supports the definition of functions using a functional programming style.

 For example, it is very common to take advantage of the functional programming aspects offered by the collections of the Kotlin Standard Library.